3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Optimization of 3D Gaussian Splatting

-The work~\cite{zou2023triplane} introduces a point-cloud representation decoder and a triplane representation decoder based on reference features.
-Through parallel decoding, they construct a hybrid representation that combines explicit point clouds with implicit triplane fields, enabling the Gaussian Decoder to directly predict Gaussian attributes after position query.
-Building on similar representations, AGG~\cite{xu2024agg} introduces a pseudo-label-based initialization method and a multi-stage training strategy.
-This strategy encompasses coarse Gaussian generation followed by super-resolution using reference image features, thereby producing detailed outputs.
+{Furthermore, some studies~\cite{zou2023triplane, xu2024agg} focus on \textit{\textbf{introducing triplane}} to achieve generalization capabilities , which infers Gaussian attributes by querying triplane features.
+Recent works~\cite{gslrm2024,xu2024grm} seek to extend similar paradigms to large-scale 3D datasets, utilizing transformer-based architectures to enable direct 3D asset inference from sparse image inputs.}

-\subsubsection{Sparse Views Setting}
+\subsection{Sparse Views Setting}

-Reconstructing from sparse inputs presents significant challenges, wherein the methodology of 3DGS is fundamentally analogous to that of NeRF, \textit{\textbf{which aim to develop novel regularization strategies and integrate supplementary information, such as depth data.}}
+Reconstructing from sparse inputs presents significant challenges, wherein the methodology of 3DGS is fundamentally analogous to that of NeRF~\cite{guo2024depth}, which aim to {\textit{\textbf{develop novel regularization strategies and integrate supplementary information, such as depth data or Diffusion model}}~\cite{chung2023depth,zhu2023fsgs,swann2024touch,li2024dngaussian,liu2024georgs,liu2025deceptive, paliwal2025coherentgs, zhang2025cor}}.

-Chung et al.~\cite{chung2023depth} propose employing a monocular depth estimation model to predict depth maps, which are subsequently refined using SfM~\cite{schonberger2016structure} for precise depth range.
-Additionally, their work incorporates depth smoothness loss and two modified techniques tailored for scenarios with limited samples.
-Building upon the depth supervision, FSGS~\cite{zhu2023fsgs} introduces a proximity-guided Gaussian upsampling method to increase the quantity and integrates new pseudo-views through a 2D prior model to further mitigate overfitting.

-Subsequently, Touch-GS~\cite{swann2024touch} extends this paradigm with tactile sensing in robotic perception applications.
-After aligning with monocular depth information, tactile sensing data effectively predict corresponding depth and uncertainty maps based on implicit surface representations, which are used to enhance the initialization and optimization processes.

-Furthermore, DNGaussian~\cite{li2024dngaussian} explores the problem from a regularization perspective, proposing two different regularization: hard depth and soft depth, to address the degradation of scene geometry.
-Then, DNGaussian introduces both global and local depth normalization methods to enhance sensitivity to subtle local depth variations.

-\textit{\textbf{Some studies have focused on the initialization and training strategy}}.
+{Specifically, the incorporation of depth data is crucial for 3DGS as an explicit representation, alleviating the model's demand for spatial comprehension under sparse inputs.
+And multi-view trained diffusion models also can provide important prior knowledge for expanding sparse views into refined dense information.
+Nevertheless, these methods typically depend on the diffusion models' ability to preserve 3D consistency.
+Additional regularization is commonly achieved through incorporating explicit spatial distribution rules or pseudo-views supervision.
+In addition to these common methods, some studies have focused on the \textit{\textbf{initialization and optimization strategy}}}.
 GaussianObject~\cite{yang2024gaussianobject} introduces an initialization strategy based on Visual Hull and an optimization method using distance statistical data to eliminate floaters.
-Additionally, GaussianObject designs a Gaussian repairing module, which includes data acquisition, training, and inference paradigms, thus leveraging pre-trained models to address occlusions and information loss under sparse viewpoint conditions.